RickJaimesDez/RickJaimesDez.github.io/_writeups/network-traffic-investigation.md

 No DNS queries were observed for the malicious domains within the packet capture.
 Domain resolution likely occurred prior to the start of the capture or through infrastructure not included in the dataset.

 - **Finding 6 – Endpoint Detection Triggered:**
-The exported payload triggered Microsoft Defender protections during hashing attempts on the host system, indicating the file was identified as malicious or potentially unwanted software.
-Further handling was conducted in a controlled analysis environment.
+The exported payload triggered Microsoft Defender protections when accessed on the Windows analysis VM.
+To maintain system integrity, hashing and verification were performed in an isolated Kali Linux virtual machine.

 - **Finding 7 – Threat Intelligence Correlation:**
-The observed domains and follow-up payload hash match publicly released indicators associated with malware distributed through cracked software campaigns.
-This external correlation increases confidence in the malicious assessment and supports the conclusion of staged payload delivery and command-and-control behavior.
+The SHA256 hash of the retrieved payload was submitted to VirusTotal, where 55 out of 71 security vendors flagged the file as malicious.
+Several detections referenced trojan/downloader variants (including Zusy/Tepfer family labels).
+This external validation supports the staged payload delivery and encrypted command-and-control behavior observed in the PCAP.

 ---